MTG/mast-rhythm-analysis/README.md

 # MAST Rhythmic Analysis

 This repository contains a set of Jupyter notebooks that will guide us through some analysis over the MAST Rhythmic Dataset.
-A more detailed discussion regarding the results listed in the these notebooks can be checked in the paper
+A more detailed discussion regarding the results listed in these notebooks can be checked in the paper

 > F. Falcao, B. Bozkurt, X. Serra, N. Andrade, O. Baysal, A Dataset of Rhythmic Patterns Reproductions and Baseline Automatic Assessment System, Proc.
 ISMIR (International Society for Music Information Retrieval Conference), 4-8 Nov., Delft, 2019.
 ```